Some key points backed up by lots of Scripture.

 2..
 We live in the light.

 Paul sets up a stark contrast between the kingdom of light and the Son whom God loves, and the dominion of darkness.
 We are transferred from the darkness and into the light of Christ (Col. 1:12-14).
-Apparently, God still allows the dominion of Satan to still have a certain measure of authority and power, as long as people still not believe in Christ and his kingdom.
+Apparently, God allows the dominion of Satan to still have a certain measure of authority and power, as long as people do not believe in Christ and his kingdom.

 3..
 We live in his righteousness.